Galxe/gravity_bench/README.md

 *   `target_tps`: The desired number of transactions per second.
 *   `enable_swap_token`: Set to `true` to benchmark Uniswap V2 swaps, or `false` for simple ERC20 transfers.
 *   `faucet.wait_duration_secs`: The number of seconds to wait between faucet distribution levels.
 If you encounter `insufficient funds` errors during the setup phase, increasing this value can help by allowing more time for transactions to be mined and account balances to be updated.
+*   `performance.duration_secs`: The duration of the benchmark in seconds.
+If set to `0`, the benchmark will run indefinitely.

 ## Running the Benchmark